-Informing Treatment Decisions with 8CHECK Gene Mutation Testing Service
+Informing Treatment Decisions with 8CHECK Gene Variant Testing Service

-Factor 8 Gene Mutation Analysis for Your Hemophilia A Patients
+Factor 8 Gene Variant Analysis for Your Hemophilia A Patients

-Factor 8 (F8) gene mutations cause hemophilia A, and their type may impact the risk of inhibitor development, one of the most serious complications of disease management.1 Knowing the specific F8 gene mutation and its respective category, null or non-null, could help you predict whether an individual with hemophilia A is at high or low risk of developing inhibitors.
+Factor 8 (F8) gene variants cause hemophilia A, and their type may impact the risk of inhibitor development, one of the most serious complications of disease management.1 Knowing the specific F8 gene variant and its respective category, null or non-null, could help you predict whether an individual with hemophilia A is at high or low risk of developing inhibitors.

-This important information can help you choose an appropriate treatment for each individual with hemophilia A, while reducing the risk of inhibitor development in those starting prophylaxis, switching treatment or undergoing a surgical procedure.
+This important information may help you choose an appropriate treatment for each of your patients whether they are previously untreated and starting prophylaxis, previously treated and wanting to switch products, undergoing surgery with high-intensity, high-dose factor 8 replacement, or a woman with hemophilia A or a symptomatic carrier who requires F8 therapy.
 That’s why Octapharma is providing the 8CHECK service to you and your patients at no cost.

 What Is 8CHECK?